Piper PA-32 Cherokee Six: PA-32R

 The 1975 addition of retractable landing gear resulted in the first of the PA-32R series, the Piper Lance.
 This was the earliest aircraft in the Piper Saratoga family, Piper's luxury, high-performance single line.

 Piper's transition to tapered wings for the Cherokee series resulted in a new wing for the PA-32 series, as well.
 The tapered-wing version of the Cherokee Six was named the Saratoga and debuted in 1980.

 Piper 6X

 After the General Aviation Revitalization Act of 1994, production of the retractable-gear Saratoga resumed in 1995.
-A fixed-gear PA32 was reintroduced in 2003 as the Piper 6X and the turbocharged 6XT.
+A fixed-gear PA-32 was reintroduced in 2003 as the Piper 6X and the turbocharged 6XT.
 Sales of the 6X and 6XT models did not meet expectations and production ceased in late 2007.

 PA-34 prototype

-Piper built a prototype PA32-260 with IO-360 engines mounted on the wings.
+Piper built a prototype PA-32-260 with IO-360 engines mounted on the wings.
 The trimotor aircraft was the proof-of-concept aircraft for the twin-engined, retractable-gear version of the Cherokee Six, the PA-34 Seneca.